kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Review

-Similar to the contribution-ready stage, we will maintain a queue of issues that are ready for review once they are through the implementation and pre-review stages.
+Similar to the contribution-ready stage, we will maintain a queue of issues that are ready for review once the criteria for a contribution have been met.

-We do not want to discourage users from contributing or proposing changes, but we need to acknowledge that the maintainers still have limited bandwidth to give feedback on implementation or design and review pull requests.
 We will limit the number of in flight pull request reviews to [TBD].
 The maintainers will select issues for review based on their age, complexity, and time availability.
 Bugs and documentation changes will be prioritized over feature requests.
-In addition, completing the review and acceptance of existing PRs will be prioritized over new review requests.
+In addition, completing the review and acceptance of existing pull requests will be prioritized over new review requests.

 The maintainers will review the pull request and provide any comments, feedback, or requested changes.
 If changes are requested, the contributor should make the changes within [TBD] business days.
-If a pull request becomes stale because the contributor is no longer actively engaged or working on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale sent back to the queue of issues ready for contribution.

-Once a pull request is complete with to the satisfaction of the maintainers, it is approved and can be merged and acknowledged as contribution from the community.

-If a pull request becomes stale but there is sufficient work to complete it, the maintainers will complete the pull request.
-If after review and the maintainers agree that the implementation is not as discussed or there is not significant demand or bandwidth to complete it, the issue may go back to the intake stage and be available for another user to contribute a change.
+If the contributor does not respond within [TBD] days, the pull request will be marked as stale.
+If the implementation matches the proposal and the maintainers have time to allocate, the maintainers will complete the pull request.
+If not, the issue will go back to the intake stage and become available for another user to make a contribution.

-If an issue has not been explicitly marked as being available for contribution, it should not be expected that a pull request will get a review.
+Once a pull request is completed to the satisfaction of the maintainers, it will be approved and merged.
+The contribution will be labeled to acknowledge it as a community contribution.

 ## Implementation